fingerprintjs/aev/README.md

 ### Get an API keys

 A **free API keys** are required to connect to our Application Environment Verification API.
-Use the Public one on the client side, and the Private one on the server side.
+Use the Public one on the client side, and the Secret one on the server side.

 _To get your API keys, please ping us on [Discord](https://discord.com/invite/P6Ya76HkbF) or email us at android@fingerprintjs.com_
 _(just type `API keys` in the email subject, no need to compose a body)_